gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 His family hadn't brought him---the village goats weren't bookish people---and at first Maddy had resented him intruding into her magical world of stories and long-ago science.
-But they started talking one day about the relative merits of mysteries versus adventures and they hadn't stopped since.
+But they started talking one day about the relative merits of mysteries versus adventures and hadn't stopped since.
 Now they swapped their borrowed books back and forth so that they at least had someone to roll their eyes with over the mushy bits.

+Special Leaf's house smelled like paper and old sweaters and fresh cabbage.
+Sometimes,
-Special Leaf's house smelled like paper and old sweaters and fresh cabbage---sometimes if Maddy closed her eyes she could almost imagine that her father was there with her.
+if Maddy closed her eyes,
+she could almost imagine that her father was there with her.
 The old tortoise was snoring in his rocking chair when they arrived, so they placed their books quietly on the table beside him and picked two more each from the shelves.
-Maddy glowered at Gumption when he pointed at the top shelf the Special said they weren't old enough to read yet.
+Maddy glowered at Gumption when he pointed at the top shelf that held things the Special said they weren't old enough to read yet.
 "Kidding," he mouthed silently.
 Maddy swished her tail in annoyance and shooed him outside.